appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/how-to-download-files-using-api.md

 ## Download Table data

 You can use the built-in [download property](/reference/widgets/table#allow-download-boolean) of the Table widget to download data directly.
-However, **if the data is paginated, only the rows on the current page are downloaded.** To download the entire data set, follow these steps:
+However, **if the data is paginated, only the rows on the current page are downloaded.** To download the entire dataset, follow these steps:

-1. Create a New Query without Pagination.
+1. Create a new query to fetch the entire dataset without pagination.

 <dd>